{{ summaryHeading }}

 Status Boundary Meaning

-Near daily target Limit used >= 90% and not over the limit.
-Only a small buffer remains for additional caffeine.
+Near daily target Limit used >= 90% and not over the daily limit.
+A small remaining buffer can disappear with label variation or an extra serving.

 Limitations: